Key Job Facts About the Gig Economy

 Common Occupations for Freelance Employment

-According to Upwork, a leading online network linking freelancers to employers, popular freelance occupations include: designers and creatives, web, mobile and software developers, administrative support specialists, writers and translators, accounting/finance/consulting professionals, IT and networking professionals, sales/marketing/customer service professionals, lawyers/paralegals, engineers and architects, and data science/analytics specialists.
+According to Upwork, a leading online network linking freelancers to employers, popular freelance occupations include: designer and creative; web, mobile and software developer; administrative support specialist; writer; translator; accounting/finance/consulting professional; IT and networking professional; sales/marketing/customer service professional; lawyer/paralegal; engineer; architect; and data science/analytics specialist.

 Where the Jobs Are - and Aren’t

-According to the BLS, 21 states had higher rates of self-employment than the national average of 10.1 percent in 2015.
-The states with the highest rates include:
+According to the BLS, 21 states had higher rates of self-employment than the national average of 10.1% in 2015.
+The states with the highest rates included:

 Twenty-nine state states had lower rates of self-employment.
-The lowest include:
+The lowest included:

 Self-Employment By Age